Papillifera papillaris: Shell description

-The shells of Papillifera papillaris are coiled sinistrally and, like other clausilids, extremely high-spired, with 10–11 whorls.
+The shells of Papillifera papillaris are coiled sinistrally and are, like other clausilids, extremely high-spired, with 10–11 whorls.

-The width of the shell is 3.2–3.8 mm, and the height of the shell is 12–15 mm.
+Shell width is 3.2–3.8 mm and height 12–15 mm.

 The genus name Papillifera means "bearing papules", in other words having pimples, a reference to the small white shell structures along the suture line.
 The papules are very noticeable.

 Habitat

-In most of its range, this species lives in rocky limestone habitats, and can often be found near the seashore.
+In most of its range, this species lives in rocky limestone habitats.
+It can often be found near the seashore.

 Distribution

-The native range of this species is Mediterranean; it is originally native only to Italy, Sardinia, Corsica, and Sicily.
+The native range of this species is Mediterranean; it is originally native only to Corsica and Italy (mainland, Sardinia, and Sicily).